 Definitely take time in cities like Beijing, Shanghai, Kunming, Chengdu or Xi’an…but if you have the time and budget, venture further out to explore these lesser-known Chinese regions.

-Example: The Gansu city of Dunhuang won’t be part of most Chinese travel itineraries, but it’s still a fascinating place to visit.
 Not only can you experience the Mogao Caves, where the world’s oldest written text – the Diamond Sutra – was discovered, you can also ride a camel along some of the most picturesque sand dunes!

-6. Don’t Travel to China
+Tip #6: Don’t Travel to China At All!

 Ha!
 Bet you weren’t expecting this one 😉

-It’s true, though.
 If big crowds aren’t your thing and you get claustrophobic just standing in an elevator, China might not be a good travel option for you.
 Even if you’re able to avoid the crowds at tourism destinations, you’ll still have to worry about crowded subways, restaurants, airports…pretty much everywhere.

 You either need to prepare your mind to handle the big crowds or consider travel to another country in Asia.